jonnonz1/nz-statute-book/acts/public/2013/members-of-parliament-remuneration-and-services-act-2013.md

 ### 41 Issues concerning former member travel entitlements to be determined by Remuneration Authority
 (1) The Remuneration Authority must prescribe procedures for resolving issues that arise about a person's eligibility for travel entitlements under section 39 or how any provision of Schedule 2 is to be interpreted or applied or is to operate, including—
-  (a) procedures that provide for the participation of the General Manager; and (b) procedures that are required to be followed before any issue may be referred to the Authority for final determination under subsection (3).
+  (a) procedures that provide for the participation of the Chief Executive; and (b) procedures that are required to be followed before any issue may be referred to the Authority for final determination under subsection (3).
 (2) If it is not possible to resolve an issue by agreement under the resolution procedures prescribed under subsection (1), that issue may be referred to the Remuneration Authority for final determination.
 (3) The Remuneration Authority must,—
   (a) on receiving a referral under subsection (2), satisfy itself that all procedures for resolving that issue have been followed in accordance with subsection (1) and that it has not been possible to resolve the issue by agreement under those procedures; and
   (b) make a final determination on the issue about the person's eligibility for travel entitlements or how the provision of Schedule 2 is to be interpreted or applied or is to operate; and
-  (c) as soon as practicable, communicate that determination to the General Manager.
+  (c) as soon as practicable, communicate that determination to the Chief Executive.

 ### 42 Reporting on expenses for travel entitlements of former members of Parliament
 A statement setting out, in respect of each former member of Parliament and his or her spouse or partner, the total expenses incurred to provide each type of travel entitlement set out in Schedule 2 must be included in the annual financial statements of the Parliamentary Service, in addition to the requirements of section 45B(2) of the Public Finance Act 1989.